karlseguin/log.zig/readme.md

 logz is an opinionated structured logger that outputs to stdout or stderr using logfmt or JSON.
 It aims to minimize runtime memory allocation by using a pool of pre-allocated loggers.

+# Metrics
+If you're looking for metrics, check out my <a href="https://github.com/karlseguin/metrics.zig">prometheus library for Zig</a>.

 # Installation
 This library supports native Zig module (introduced in 0.11).
 Add a "logz" dependency to your `build.zig.zon`.